JuliaSeismo/SeisBase.jl/docs/src/Appendices/appendix.rst

 Data Type Codes
 ***************
-Each Type code is written to disk as a UInt8, with the important exception of SeisIO custom object Type codes (which use UInt32).
+Each Type code is written to disk as a UInt8, with the important exception of SeisBase custom object Type codes (which use UInt32).

 .. _loc_codes: